How do I sell my Mac? We've got some tips to make sure it's easy to do!

 There comes a time in every Mac's life when it's time to say goodbye.
-Maybe it's time to move up to the MacBook Pro with Touch Bar (2019).
+Maybe it's time to move up to the MacBook Air (2020.
 Maybe it no longer has that new Mac sparkle you crave.
 Maybe it's just old and busted.
 No matter what the reason, it's time to part ways.

 How to prepare your Mac for sale

 Physically clean it